dOpensource/dsiprouter/README.md

 - **SIP Trunking services:** Provide services to customers that have an on-premise PBX such as FreePBX, FusionPBX, Avaya, etc.  We have support for IP and credential based authentication.

 - **Hosted PBX services:** Proxy SIP Endpoint requests to a multi-tenant PBX such as FusionPBX or single-tenant such as FreePBX.
 We have an integration with FusionPBX that make this really easy and scalable!

+- **Microsoft Teams Direct Routing:** We can provide SBC functionality that allows dSIPRouter to interconnect your existing voice infrastructure or VoIP carrier to your Microsoft Teams environment.

 **Follow us at [#dsiprouter](https://twitter.com/dsiprouter) on Twitter to get the latest updates on dSIPRouter**